bmcmahen/portfolio/content/blog/uploading-images-with-firebase-and-react/index.md

 const storage = firebase.storage().ref();
 ```

 Next, we are going to create a basic react component to handle our uploads.
-We want this component:
+We want this component to:

 - Accept a reference to an existing image, used when editing documents that contain uploaded images.
 - Provide a callback for saving an image. `onRequestSave` will be called when a new image has been uploaded.
 We may want to attach the id of this image to a parent document, such as a recipe, profile, etc., so that we can save it.